-View for Photomontage - From the Headland
+Figure 5.3 View for Photomontage - from the headland

-- meet the sky.
+- The layering of vegetation on the headland, water and sand, foreshore vegetation (on the northern side of the creek) and finally the hills in the distance which meet the sky.
 Buildings are seen nestled between the foreshore vegetation and the hills in the distance. - The view shows how the settlement is surrounded and contained by vegetation; buildings are nestled within nature, with nature dominating built form. - Vegetation meets water, sand and sky. - Buildings are contained within and surrounded by vegetation (top, bottom and to both sides) ie. buildings do not meet water, sand or sky.

 - i.
 Retain the sequence of 'layers' from headland vegetation to sky; vegetation on the headland, water and sand, foreshore vegetation (on the northern side of the creek) and the hills in the distance which meet the sky. - ii.
-Building are a component of the visual setting and sit between the foreshore vegetation layer and the hills in the distance layer.
+Buildings are a component of the visual setting and sit between the foreshore vegetation layer and the hills in the distance layer.

-- Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - Structures on lots within the visual setting may be visible on the Mid layer, between the foreshore vegetation layer. - 3.
+- Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - 2.
+Structures on lots within the visual setting may be visible on the mid layer, between the foreshore vegetation layer. - 3.
 Public domain improvements such as picnic shelters, signage, fencing, facilities blocks or the like are not to be located within the visual setting.